 Blake v Wells Estate

 Under Blake v Wells Estate, the British Columbia Court of Appeal confirmed that in cases of unjust enrichment in wills disputes, once the enrichment–a tangible benefit–is found, deprivation will almost always follow.
-As a result, the court will only need to consider whether or not there was a juristic reason for the enrichment which was received.
+As a result, the court will only need to consider whether or not there was a juristic reason for the enrichment received.

 However, in order for the claim to be considered unjust enrichment, the detriment suffered must be substantial before unjust enrichment can be met.